RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 Troubleshooting
 ###############

 HAMlabs equivalent for geting your sistem back into factory setings is preparing new sd card.
-This should be done in case ob sd card failiure, in taht situation new HAMlab OS memory card will have to be prepaired.
+This should be done in case ob sd card failiure.
+In that situation new HAMlab OS memory card will have to be prepaired.
-Please folow this steps:
+Please folow this steps to achieve this:

  1) Power off HAMlab
- 2) remove sd card from HAMlab
+ 2) Remove sd card from HAMlab
- 3) insert sd cart into computer
+ 3) Insert sd cart into computer
- 4) folow new :ref:`sdcard` guide to create new sd card with HAMlab OS
+ 4) Folow new :ref:`sdcard` guide to create new sd card with HAMlab OS

 In case that new sd card does not behave as expected please use new sd card, size should be at least 4 Gb and it should be specified as class 10.